-- Name, identification number (where provided for in national legislation), address including NUTS code, telephone, fax number, email and internet address of the contracting authority and, where different, of the service from which additional information may be obtained. - 2.
+- 1. Name, identification number (where provided for in national legislation), address including NUTS code, telephone, fax number, email and internet address of the contracting authority and, where different, of the service from which additional information may be obtained. - 2.
 Type of contracting authority and main activity exercised. - 3.
 Where appropriate, indication that the contracting authority is a centralised purchasing body; or that any other form of joint procurement is or may be involved. - 4.
-CPV Nomenclature reference No(s). - 5.
+CPV codes. - 5.
 Internet address of the "buyer profile" (URL). - 6.
 Date of dispatch of the notice of the publication of the prior information notice on the buyer profile.

-Annex VI - PART B
+PART B

-INFORMATION TO BE INCLUDED IN PRIOR INFORMATION NOTICES (as referred to in Article 46)
+INFORMATION TO BE INCLUDED IN PRIOR INFORMATION NOTICES

+(as referred to in Article 48)